 PROFILE/BACKGROUND/EXPERIENCE In 1962, I started on my Martial Arts life path in Jujitsu and Judo, under 4th Dan, Bill Elam.
 I trained with my father, Art Elam Sr. in boxing.
 I boxed and wrestled throughout my years of school.
 I am a United States Marine Corps Force Recon Veteran.
 While in the…

-My name is Sensei Dylan Knoll, and I have been with ACTIVSTARS and under the instruction of Renshi Dave Elam since 2001.
-I took a short break, came back and grew up through the ACTIVSTARS Karate program to soon earn my 1st Degree Black Belt in the style of Shotokan Karate.…
+My name is Sensei Dylan Knoll, and I have been with ACTIVSTARS and under the instruction of Renshi Dave Elam since 2000.
+I took a short break, came back and grew up through the ACTIVSTARS Karate program to soon earn my 1st Degree Black Belt in the style of Shotokan…

-Hello, my name is Erin Wagner.
+Hello, my name is Sensei Erin Wagner.
 I started training in Taekwondo with my mother and brother when I was ten years old.
-Today, I have a 3rd Dan.
-I have also trained in Muay Thai for four years.
-I became interested in teaching martial arts because of my brother, Steve,…
+I am now a 3rd Dan in the art.
+I have also trained in Muay Thai for four years, and am currently learning Judo and Brazilian Juijitsu.…

 I have been in the arts since my time in the Navy (1991).
 I am ranked in Shobushido Jujitsu, which is an off-shoot of Sho Budo Jujitsu, steming from Okinawa, Japan (Master Nakasato).
 I have been with ACTIVSTARS since 2006.
 I am AED and CPR certified.
 I consider it a privilege to…